mozilla-mobile/testops-dashboard/config/confluence/README.md

 ## Supported Config Formats

-### YAML Configs
+### Looker Graph Page (YAML) Configs

-YAML is used for simple, uniform, and scalable bulk page generation.
+YAML is used for simple, uniform, and scalable page generation where Looker graphs are mirrored to Confluence tables in bulk.

 - Each YAML file maps to one Confluence page with a standard table layout.
 - Designed for high-volume updates with minimal effort.